Sure Dividend

 Therefore, not only did California Water Service not incur a decrease in its earnings during the Great Recession, but it grew its earnings per share by 20% throughout the 3-year period of 2007-2010.
 That performance was in sharp contrast to the performance of the vast majority of companies, which saw their earnings collapse during the Great Recession.

-The exceptional resilience of California Water Service was also evident in the 2020 economic downturn caused by the coronavirus pandemic.
-While most companies incurred a material decrease in their earnings during this period, California Water Service grew its earnings per share by a staggering 50% in 2020.
+California Water Service’s exceptional resilience was also evident in the 2020 economic downturn caused by the coronavirus pandemic.
+While most companies incurred a material decrease in earnings during this period, California Water Service grew its earnings per share by a staggering 50% in 2020.

 Valuation & Expected Returns

-California Water Service is expected to generate earnings per share of $1.90 this year.
-As a result, the stock is currently trading at a price-to-earnings ratio of 24.7.
-This is a high valuation multiple for a utility stock, which is a slow-growth stock.
+California Water Service is expected to generate earnings per share of $3.00 this year.
+As a result, the stock is currently trading at a price-to-earnings ratio of 17.21.
+This is a low valuation multiple for a utility stock, which is a slow-growth stock.
 We consider 20.0 to be a fair earnings multiple for this stock.

-If California Water Service reverts to our assumed fair price-to-earnings ratio of 20.0 over the next five years, it will incur a -4.2% annualized drag in its returns.
-This could partly offset the positive returns of earnings-per-share growth and dividends.
+If California Water Service reverts to our assumed fair price-to-earnings ratio of 20.0 over the next five years, it will incur a 3.0% annualized tailwind in its returns.
+This could help with the positive returns of earnings-per-share growth and dividends.

 Final Thoughts